 I used Jovial elbow macaroni, which is a brown rice-based pasta, but you can use your favorite brand/shape such as shells, rotini, etc.

 While the pasta is cooking, add nutritional yeast, garlic powder, onion powder, ground mustard, turmeric and salt to a high-powered blender.
-I use the Nutri Ninja.
+I use a Ninja.

 When the cashews are done soaking, drain them and add them to the blender followed by water and lemon juice.